 - Downtime Cleaning: Downtime cleaning involves setting a time for cleaning, typically once a plant shift has ended or some other stretch of downtime.
 Once the system is finished cleaning, it will shut off.
 This is to prevent over-cleaning, which wastes energy, can reduce the life of cartridges and can lead to higher emissions.

-Trust The Titus Company to Keep Your Compressed Air & Dust Collection Systems Operating Smoothly
+Trust Fluid Aire Dynamics to Keep Your Compressed Air & Dust Collection Systems Operating Smoothly

 As we’ve seen, dust can cause some serious problems, which is why dust collection is such an important aspect of your business’s commitment to safety.
 Collecting dust isn’t enough, though.
 You need to make sure your equipment and your practices all help you get the most out of your dust collection system and eliminate dust in the safest way possible.
 Taking these safety steps we’ve discussed can help you stay safe and prevent an emergency in your facility.

-With over 30 years of successful solutions for our clients, The Titus Company has the expertise necessary to help any businesses, big or small, that use compressed air or gas.
+With over 30 years of successful solutions for our clients, Fluid Aire Dynamics has the expertise necessary to help any businesses, big or small, that use compressed air or gas.
 Our product line includes high-quality dust collection equipment that can help you collect dust efficiently and safely.
 Contact us today to learn more about we can help equip your business for success!